 Barcelona's famed La Masia academy is considered to be a conveyor belt of talent.
 Boasting graduates like Lionel Messi, Cesc Fabregas, Gerard Pique and Andres Iniesta, the academy consistently produces the best players in the world, year in year out.

-In fact, back In 2010, La Masia achieved a new record of becoming the first academy to have produced all three Ballon d'Or finalists in the same year with Andrés Iniesta, Lionel Messi, and Xavi.
+Back in 2010, La Masia achieved a new record of becoming the first academy to have produced all three Ballon d'Or finalists in the same year with Andrés Iniesta, Lionel Messi, and Xavi.

 On that note, here is a list of players you did not know graduated from the La Masia academy:

-#8 Keita Balde
+8. Keita Balde

 The youngster was prolific for Cornella's youth side, scoring 47 goals before turning down a return to Barcelona in favour of a move to Lazio.
-The 21-year-old was, however, prevented from representing Lazio competitively due to the fact that he had not been granted Spanish citizenship.
+The 25-year-old was, however, prevented from representing Lazio competitively because he had not been granted Spanish citizenship.

 After legal issues were sorted, Balde made his senior debut as a substitute in Lazio's 3-0 win over Chievo in September 2013 and then got his first start against Legia Warsaw in the Europa League.
-Despite his fine performances for the club, Lazio slumped to 9th to end a disappointing season.
+Despite his excellent performances for the club, Lazio slumped to 9th to end a disappointing season.